dianita956/dianita956.github.io/README.md

 ## PROFILE
 Energetic and proficient Academic Librarian.
 Trained in qualitative and quantitative methodologies, self-taught python programming in text analysis, GIS mapping, and web scraping to provide valuable context.
 Seven years of customer service and technical support experience.

-Currently work in the **Digital Humanities and User Engagement** department as a *Scholarly Resources Librarian* at the University of Texas at San Antonio.
+Currently works in the **Digital Humanities and User Engagement** department as a *Scholarly Resources Librarian* at the University of Texas at San Antonio.
 [Click here to visit Librarian profile](https://lib.utsa.edu/about/staff-directory/diane-lopez)

 The University of Washington Student & Alumni Profile [Diane López on empathy and games](https://grad.uw.edu/student-alumni-profiles/diane-lopez-on-empathy-and-games/)